How to green your Easter Day

 • We bake the hot cross buns, make Easter cookies and generally all food for the celebration is homemade.

-• Easter decoration is arriving on a daily basis form kinder in form of different paintings and paper craft – so I don’t have to worry about that task icon smile How to green your Easter Day
+• Easter decoration is arriving on a daily basis form kinder in form of different paintings and paper craft – so I don’t have to worry about that task 🙂

 • Decorated blown eggs: we have a set made 5 years ago and still using it.
 Simply, make two holes with a wooden skewer and blow the egg out using a straw.
 Then rinse, dry and decorate.
 You can hang them on some branches (see below), arrange them in a bowl or use them as a simple table decoration.

-Here are just some of ideas for greener Easter.
+Here are just some of ideas for green Easter.

 Would you like to share your tips for eco friendly Easter?
 Please do so in the comments below.